zaetrik/omicron/README.md

 # Omicron - Simple HTTP servers

-Omicron is a small library to build HTTP servers.
+Omicron is a small library to build HTTP servers in Node.js.

+Omicron uses a more functional approach compared to other solutions, e.g. the functions to create route handlers are curried by default which can be useful for function composition.

+Omicron is compeltely written in TypeScript and has pretty good typing, which should help you to be more productive.

 Please see `/example/example.ts` for an example setup.